1,435 texts · Page 4 of 30

 Kabbalah, the ancient Jewish mystical tradition, teaches us that our everyday awareness is just the tip of the iceberg.
 And no book dives deeper into this hidden reality than the Z...

-The great Kabbalist, Baal HaSulam, in his "Preface to Zohar," delves into just that.
+The great Kabbalist, Baal HaSulam, in his "Preface to Zohar," explores just that.
 He lays out four modes of perception, almost like lenses through which we view reality.
-Let's u...
+The source...

-And as Baal HaSulam, one of the great 20th-century Kabbalists, points out in his "Preface to Zohar," this essence, this "fourth mode," is incredibly elusive.
-We have no grasp of th...
+As Baal HaSulam, one of the great 20th-century Kabbalists, points out in his "Preface to Zohar," this essence, this "fourth mode," is incredibly elusive.
+We have no grasp of the es...

 From solid, cold, undeniably there, to a puddle, and then…gone.
 But is it really gone?
 That simple transformation holds a profound secret, one that Rabbi Yehuda Leib Ashlag, known ...